Harshit-8/realtimechat/README.md

 3. Create a MongoDB account and get the MONOGO_URL for connecting the server and the Database

-4. Create a `.env` file and create variables as mentioned in the `.env.example` with the values
+4. Create a `.env` file and create variables as mentioned with the values

 5. Run `nodemon server.js` to start the server [Should have installed nodemon globally]